 After asking numerous people for directions, the sign for our guesthouse finally came into view and we sighed with relief that a comfy bed and blessed sleep were close to hand.

-Waking up refreshed on our first morning in the city, a delicious breakfast of sticky rice with custard, tropical fruits, juices, coffee and cereal was laid out for us in the quiet guesthouse garden.
+Waking up refreshed on our first morning in the city, a delicious breakfast of sticky rice with custard, tropical fruits, juices, coffee, and cereal was laid out for us in the quiet guesthouse garden.
 This was the introduction to a beautiful couple of days of eating very well.

-The northern Thai cuisine was simply phenomenal and along with my time in southern Vietnam, it was my favourite region in the world for food.
-I only wish that I had done more research about the dishes that are synonymous to northern Thai cuisine.
+The northern Thai cuisine was simply phenomenal and along with my time in southern Vietnam, it was my favorite region in the world for food.
+I only wish that I had done more research about the dishes that are synonymous with northern Thai cuisine.

 From the street stalls serving the best mango sticky rice I have ever tasted and skewers of juicy marinated chicken, the small restaurants tucked away around the old city with zesty soups and incredible pad thai, to the mind-blowing fruit smoothies that are found all over the city, Chiang Mai consistently offered incredible eats.

 On my last night in Chiang Mai, Kerry and I headed to the big weekly Chiang Mai Night Market located within the old city walls.
 I had arranged to meet an online blogger friend, Karyn from The Lost Lemurian, there.

 After arriving at our meeting point a half hour late due to our taxi driver dropping us at the wrong end of the market and then having to push through the crowds to reach the correct end, the rest of the evening was a lot less stressful as we wandered the busy market packed with myriad delicious and cheap food options and local crafts.

 I love markets and this was a great one.